 Sarah comes to EH&C with over 15 years of experience.
-She has a plethora of knowledge in providing therapeutic support in several modalities: individual, couples, group and family therapy (in direct-counseling settings, crisis management settings and with children in private settings.)
+She works for us part-time and has a plethora of knowledge in providing therapeutic support in several modalities: individual, couples, group and family therapy (in direct-counseling settings, crisis management settings and with children in private settings.)
 She obtained her undergraduate and graduate degrees from ASU in psychology and social work and is highly trained in trauma-informed practices, cognitive-behavioral therapy, solution-focused therapy, dialectical behavioral therapy, mindfulness, EFT, person-centered therapy, child-centered play therapy, somatic experiencing (beginning-level), and attachment theory.
 She continues to further her training in these and other areas to expand her toolbox and has come to EH&C to deepen her knowledge of a more holistic approach to mind-body therapeutic support.
 It is incredibly important to Sarah to provide mental health support through a trauma-informed lens, knowing that emotional safety and connection are of the utmost importance.

 Sarah shares that her intention with any client is to allow them to fully express and embody their most authentic and best self without being limited by fear of judgment, failure, or rejection.
 She takes a client-centered approach to fully understand barriers that are in the way for her clients.
 In addition, she works together with them from a place of unconditional regard to create a more holistic sense of well-being.